chipmuenk/pyfda/pyfda/libs/libraries_template.md

-###External modules and libraries
+### Licenses
 pyFDA source code is published at the Github repository [chipmuenk/pyfda](https://github.com/chipmuenk/pyfda), it is licensed under the permissive MIT license.

+Icons (except the pyFDA icon itself) are taken from the ["Open Iconic"](https://useiconic.com/open/) collection under MIT license.

-The pyFDA binary is distributed with a GPL license as it bundles some components with (L)GPL licenses (e.g. Qt5 and PyQt libraries), requiring an
+The pyFDA binary is published under a GPL license as it bundles some components with (L)GPL licenses (e.g. Qt5 and PyQt libraries), requiring an
 [(L)GPL compliant license](https://velovix.github.io/post/lgpl-gpl-license-compliance-with-pyinstaller/),

 See also [wikipedia](https://en.wikipedia.org/wiki/License_compatibility) on license compatibility.

+### External modules and libraries

 | Module | Version | Licence | Purpose |
 | :------ | :------- | :------- | :------- |